Insomniac Games VR Game to Oculus and Possibly PlayStation VR

-Creators of Resistance Teasing With New VR Game, Full Reveal Next Week
+Creators of Resistance Teasing New VR Game, Full Reveal Next Week

 Insomniac Games is really busy at the moment.
 For one thing, they have directed all of their energy and focus on the upcoming PS4 exclusive Spider-Man.
-Today, the developers over at Insomniac have teased with a new VR title in their “developer spotlight” that speaks of the team’s history.
+Today, the developers over at Insomniac have teased a new VR title in their “developer spotlight” that speaks of the team’s history.
 Before we go any further discussing Insomniac Games’ VR game, you might want to recollect their track record.

-Remember, these are the folks that brought us games like Ratchet & Clank, and the Resistance series.
+Remember, these are the folks that brought us games like Ratchet and Clank, and the Resistance series.

 Now, we do not know much about this new VR title.
 What we do know is that the project is definitely being made for the Oculus Rift and that the studio intends to reveal it next week, June 7, 2018.
 Oculus Rift, of course, means that the game is PC-bound, albeit there is a solid chance Sony will snatch this for PlayStation VR.
 After all, Insomniac Games has been involved with so many games for the PlayStation platform in the past.